 Initially, much of the land acquisition in the lower basin was directed toward the protection of existing wetland and riparian forest habitats. ...
 Over time, a growing understanding of the relationship between hydrologic processes and riparian habitat characteristics led TNC to expand its perspective on conservation opportunities in the lower basin.
 In 1997, TNC initiated a planning effort for the central basin in which consideration of riparian potential, rather than existing condition alone, became an important criterion driving land conservation projects.
 Current conservation planning emphasizes the importance of hydrologic evaluation as a basis for acquisition.
 An important aspect of this approach is assessment of the feasibility of improving hydrologic conditions in the river to benefit native fish and riparian habitat over the long term.
-As such, the conservation approach has expanded to include ecosystem restoration.
+As such, the conservation approach has expanded to include ecosystem restoration.454

 Though the acquisition strategy may have altered, the concept of ecosystem restoration is nothing new.
-For example, it was a component of the Muleshoe Environmental Management Plan from its inception in the 1980's.
+For example, the Aravaipa Ecosystem Management Plan (EMP) extensively references the experience of the nearby Muleshoe EMP.